MDecker-MobileComputing/Ionic_Wuerfel/README.md

 The author of this app is not related to *ANU QRNG*.

 Illustration of dices used to display the random number cut out from [this image on *pixabay.com*](https://pixabay.com/de/illustrations/spiel-w%C3%BCrfel-dominospiel-1905965/) by [user peterolah0](https://pixabay.com/de/users/peterolah0-904688/).
-See [this Gist](https://gist.github.com/MDecker-MobileComputing/6ac576c3a512d2d462920b8e182beaa6) for the Bash script used to cut out the individual dices with ImageMagick.
+See [this Gist](https://gist.github.com/MDecker-MobileComputing/6ac576c3a512d2d462920b8e182beaa6) for the Bash script that was used to cut out the individual dices with ImageMagick.